Cray-HPE/sigstore-poc/docs/local-development.md

 ### Verify sigstore installs

-There are two jobs that run to verify the installation.
-The first is `check-oidc` which signs an image with Cosign, and the second is `checktree` which ensures it's properly added to the Rekor transparency log.
-Both of them should show `1/1` completions.
+There are three jobs that run to verify the installation.
+The first is `sign-job` which signs an image with Cosign, and the second is `checktree` which ensures it's properly added to the Rekor transparency log, and last is `verify-job` which uses cosign to verify the signed imafe.
+Each of them should show `1/1` completions.

 ```bash